Tips for team events to help bring employees back to the office

 Team events during working hours to increase office presence

-1. Themed events
+1. Topic-related events

-2. Lunch for all
+2. Lunch for everyone

 3. Health events

-4. Drawn Lunch Dates
+4. Lunch dates

 After-work events to increase office presence

-After a productive day at work, after-work events offer a welcome change of pace and create a pleasant opportunity for employees to relax and network in an informal setting.
-These events not only help to reduce stress but also promote interpersonal relationships within the team:
+After a productive day at work, after-work events provide a welcome change of pace and create a pleasant opportunity for employees to relax and network in an informal setting.
+These events not only help to reduce stress, but also promote interpersonal relationships within the team:

 2. Mulled wine drink